mpv-player/mpv/DOCS/man/lua.rst

 mp.input functions
 --------------------

-This module lets scripts get textual input from the user using the console REPL.
+This module lets scripts get textual input from the user using the console.

 ``input.get(table)``
     Show the console to let the user enter text.